outworkers/morpheus/README.md

 know and love, it may be counter productive to have to learn about a framework when you could use Morpheus and all you need is IDE auto-completes to get lightning fast development productivity.

-Oh, and did we mention it's entirely asynchronous, build on Finagle and of course the underlying Netty?
+Oh, and did we mention it's entirely asynchronous and reactive, build on Finagle and of course the underlying Netty?

 <a id="integrating-morpheus">Integrating Morpheus</a>